Guns N' Roses: "The Spaghetti Incident?"

 Many of the tracks were recorded during the same sessions as the Illusions albums, which were originally intended to produce three or four albums.
 Stradlin's guitar parts were reportedly re-recorded entirely by Gilby Clarke.
 Slash described the recording as "spontaneous and unpainted", and recording the songs served as "a purpose to alleviate the pressure of making the Illusions records".
 The band wanted to increase the profile of some of their favorite bands and help them financially via royalties with the tracklist selection, and considered naming the album "Pension Fund".

 The album includes a hidden track, a cover of "Look at Your Game, Girl", originally by cult leader Charles Manson.
-The track was kept secret and left off of advance tapes sent to reviewers.
+The track was kept secret and left off advance tapes sent to reviewers.
 The inclusion of the song caused controversy, with law enforcement and victims rights groups expressing outrage.
 Rose stated "we wanted to downplay it.
 We don't give any credit to Charles Manson on the album".
 Label president David Geffen commented: "[If] Rose had realized how offensive people would find this, he would not have ever recorded this song".
 Slash mentioned that the song was "done with naive and innocent black humor on our part".
 Rose stated he would donate all performance royalties from the song to a nonprofit environmental organization.
 The band was going to remove the song before learning that royalties would be donated to the son of one of Manson's victims.
 Geffen Records stated their share of royalties would be donated to the Doris Tate Crime Victims Bureau.

 The band did not tour in support of "The Spaghetti Incident?".
 Although well received critically; it is the band's worst selling studio album, having sold 1 million copies by 2018.